Asclepiades of Bithynia: Life

 Asclepiades was born in Prusias-on-Sea in Bithynia.
 He traveled extensively when young, and seems at first to have settled in Rome to work as a rhetorician.
 In that profession, he did not succeed, but he acquired a great reputation as a physician.
 His pupils were very numerous, and his most distinguished pupil, Themison of Laodicea, founded the Methodic school.
 It is not known specifically when he died, except that it was at an advanced age.
 It was said that he laid a wager with Fortune, that he would forfeit his character as a physician if he should ever suffer from any disease himself.
-Pliny the Elder, who tells the anecdote, adds that he won his wager, for he reached a great age and died at last from an accident.
+Pliny the Elder, who tells the anecdote, adds that he won his wager, dying from an accident.
 Nothing remains of his writings but a few fragments.

 The family lineage of Asclepiades is not known.
 It is assumed that his father was a doctor due to ancient physicians coming from medical families.
 He received the names Philosophicus due to his knowledge of philosophy and Pharmacion for his knowledge of medicinal herbs.
 Antiochus of Ascalon said about Asclepiades, "second to none in the art of medicine and acquainted with philosophy too."